8 Least Invasive Phone Apps: The Best Apps for Hiding Your Data

 Internxt is so ridiculously private that the company doesn’t ever store your password, so if you lose it, you won’t be able to log back in until you remember it.

 Signal is a secure messaging app that uses end-to-end encryption to protect your messages.
-The company was founded largely because social media companies way too often store the private communications of their users.
+The company was founded largely because some companies in social media store communications of their users very often.

 Security-minded people like journalists, government officials, and activists have since opted to use Signal instead of mainstream platforms to ensure their communications remain private.